jrekier/minimal-mistakes/_posts/2017-08-01-riemann-geodesics.md

 The equivalence principle states that, at any point of space-time, the laws of motion must be reducible to those of special relativity by an adequate choice of local coordinates.
 This corresponds to the choice of a free-falling frame of reference.
 In the case of a massive particle, this amounts to demand that
 \begin{equation}
-ds^2=-d\lambda^2~,
+ds^2=-d\lambda^2~,\label{eq:ds2mass}
 \end{equation}
 locally, where $$\lambda$$ is here interpreted as the proper-time of the particle.
-In practice, it means that, if one can sets the initial value of all the coordinates functions $$x^\mu(\lambda)$$ and their derivatives except for $t'(\lambda)$ which must be determined by solving the above equation.
+In practice, it means that, if one sets the initial value of all the coordinates functions $$x^\mu(\lambda)$$ and their derivatives except for $t'(\lambda)$, this latter quantity must be determined using Eq.~\ref{eq:ds2mass} .
 All this is done in the notebook.
 Once everything has been set up properly, we can finally see some cool physics happen.
 Below is a plot of a trajectory in the equatorial plane.
-This corresponds to initial conditions where the particle starts at $r=10$ and with a very small azimuthal geometry $\phi'=\frac{1}{50}$ so it begins to orbit the centre of coordinates.
+This corresponds to initial conditions where the particle starts at $r=10$ and with a very small azimuthal velocity $\phi'=\frac{1}{50}$ so it begins to orbit the centre of coordinates.
 The Schwarzschild's radius here is set to $r_s=1$.

 ![trajectory]({{ site.url }}{{ site.baseurl }}/images/posts_data/riemann-geodesic/trajectory2d.png)

-I have left the integration running for long enough for the particle to circle around the origin many times.
-One can see that the orbit is not closed.
+The orbit is not closed.
 It would be interesting to compare this with the result of Newtonian dynamics which I might just do in a future post.
 The figure below shows the same trajectory embedded on the surface of Flamm's paraboloid.

 ![trajectory]({{ site.url }}{{ site.baseurl }}/images/posts_data/riemann-geodesic/flamm2.png)